MoRoCo: An Online Topology-Adaptive Framework for Multi-Operator Multi-Robot Coordination under Restricted Communication: Problem Description

-where~$\texttt{Com}(\cdot)$ is the communication module; $D_i(t)\in \mathcal{D}$ is the {local} data stored at robot~$i$ at time~$t\geq 0$, similar for robot~$j$; $\mathcal{D}$ is a specific data structure, including the map data, video stream, coordination messages, and requests from the operator or robots, as explained later; $\texttt{Qual}(\cdot)$ evaluates the communication quality between robots~$i,j$ given their positions and the workspace structure; $\underline{\delta}>0$ is a given lower bound on the quality; the outputs~$D^+_i(t),\, D^+_j(t)$ are the updated data after communication. $\blacksquare$ \end{definition} By default, $(p_i,\,M_i)\in D_i$ holds for all robots and operators.
-For brevity, denote by~$\mathcal{C}_i(t)\subset \mathcal{N}$ the set of robots that robot~$i$ can communicate with at time~$t$, under Definition~\ref{def:com}.
-Note that the operator-robot and operator-operator communications are defined similarly, between any operator~$h\in \mathcal{T}$ and any robot or another operator, which is omitted here for brevity.
-Moreover, several communicating robots or operators can form a communication {chain} to relay information reliably with a high bandwidth (typically from a robot to an operator). \begin{definition} A \emph{communication chain} from robot~$i_0\in \mathcal{N}$ to the operator~$\texttt{h}\in \mathcal{T}$ at time~$t\geq 0$ is given by:
+By default, $(p_i,\,M_i)\in D_i$ holds for all robots and operators.
+Denote by~$\mathcal{C}_i(t)\subset \mathcal{N}$ the set of robots that robot~$i$ can communicate with at time~$t$ under Def.~\ref{def:com}.
+The operator-robot and operator-operator communications are defined similarly and omitted for brevity.
+Moreover, several communicating robots or operators can form a communication {chain} to relay information reliably and consistently.